arnabs542/Algorithm-and-Data-Structure/doc/sliding_window.md

     for(r=0;r<str.size();r++){
         if(m.find(str[r])!=m.end()){
             m[str[r]]--;
-            //find all occurence for this letter
+            //find all occurence for this letter,
-            if(m[str[r]]==0){
+            //notice here value for map could be <0, so we get some buffer when move left if(m[str[r]]==0){
                 cnt++;
             }
         }

-        if(cnt == m.size() && (r-l+1)==pattern.size()){
+        //matches all char, and len is same(no additional char in) if(cnt == m.size() && (r-l+1)==pattern.size()){
             return true;
         }
+        //shrink the window
         if(r>=pattern.size()-1){
             if(m.find(str[l])!=m.end()){
-                if(m[str[l]]==0)
+              //since char going out is in patternm put back into map if(m[str[l]]==0)
                     cnt--;
                 m[str[l]]++;